Desde Esa Noche: Music video

 The music video of the song was directed by Carlos Perez in Chinatown, New York.
 The shooting of the video took place on February 4 and 5 and it was released on March 18, 2016.
 In the music video, as noted by E!
 News' Diana Marti, it "includes a chemistry-filled performance by the [Thalía and Maluma].
 The singer rocks several hairstyles, while Maluma gets some new ink."
 Celia Fernandez of Latina praised the video, writing that "the two are a match made in musical heaven!."

 Live performances

 Thalia and Maluma performed the song live for the first time in Premios Lo Nuestro Awards, an event that took place on February 18, 2016.
 It caused a strong reaction in the media for the chemistry between both artists.
 The video of the performance has surpassed 770 million views on YouTube as of November 2019.
 Both Thalia and Maluma have performed the song live on their respective tours.
-In January 31, 2023 the video of the performance broke a record after becoming the first video of a performance to reach one billion views.
+On January 31, 2023 the video of the performance broke a record after becoming the first video of a performance to reach one billion views.